Three Major Time Periods of Ancient Egypt

 The Second Intermediate Period and Hyksos’ rule proved very beneficial, militarily especially, to Egypt.
 A lot of military technology was passed on to the Egyptians during their reign.
 And the advances that Ahmose I had was in part due to this.

 The pharaohs in the New Kingdom were much more organized than their predecessors.
 They excelled in almost every aspect of governance.
 Their reign lasted for about five centuries – from around 1552 B.C.E to 1010 B.C.E.
-Some of the most famous of rulers of the New Kingdom were Tuthmosis I, Hatshepsut and Ramesses II.
+Some of the most famous rulers of the New Kingdom were Tuthmosis I, Hatshepsut, Thutmose III, Tutankhamun, and Seti I, and Ramesses II.

 It was during this period that the Egyptian rulers obtained the title Pharaoh.
 This title means “great house”.
 And all across ancient Egypt, the people saw the pharaohs as gods in human forms.
 They revered them and had several cult-like places and ceremonies to venerate their pharaohs.

 The New Kingdom’s brave female ruler in the person of Hatshepsut implemented several construction projects across Egypt.
 Trade during her rule also increased.
 As a result of all these, Egypt grew rapidly, both economically and in size.
-Similarly, pharaohs Ramesses II (Ramesses the Great) and Tuthmosis I constructed a plethora of beautiful and gargantuan statues, temples and obelisks.
+Similarly, pharaohs Thutmose I, Amenhotep III, and Ramesses II (Ramesses the Great) and constructed a plethora of beautiful and gargantuan statues, temples and obelisks.

 The New Kingdom also had an unpopular pharaoh called Akhenaten (or Pharaoh Amenhotep IV).
 One of his first radical moves was to introduce an unfamiliar and unpleasant monotheistic faith to Egypt.
 He forced Egypt to accept the sun god Aten as the new supreme god.
 According to some ancient historians, it is possible Akhenaten made it an an offense to worship other Egyptian gods or goddesses other than the sun god Aten.
 After the pharaoh’s death, Egyptians reverted to their old gods and cultural beliefs.